tasitlabs/tasit-sdk/packages/tasit-act/README.md

 ##### tasit-act

-A low-level library for calling all of the functions on a given smart contract and listening to events from a smart contract.
+A low-level library for calling all of the functions on a given smart contract and listening to events from the smart contract.

 To make this example comparable with the ERC721 example above, let's say the contract happens to be of the same type, ERC721.

 ```

-// TODO: Add way to instantiate contract.
+// TODO: Finalize way to instantiate contract.
 // Maybe just the same as ethers.js?
-const contract
+const contract = new contract(address, contractABI)

 const balance = await contract.balanceOf(owner)
 const owner = await contract.ownerOf(tokenId)
 ```

 Checks whether the contract will let you look up other interfaces it implements using ERC165